Propagate Your Rosemary to Get Free Herbs

 Strip the leaves from the bottom third of the pruned stems all the way down to the end of the trimming so that there are a couple of inches of bare rosemary stem.
 Take the leaves you’ve stripped and either dry them or use them right away in your kitchen.

-Put Your Rosemary Cuttings in a Small Cup or in a Pot Filled with Sand
+Three: Put Rosemary Cuttings in a Small Cup or Pot Filled with Sand

 If you're going to keep your cuttings in water until roots form, make sure that the cup is small enough to keep the cuttings upright and that only the stem, not the leaves, touches water.
 I like to clean out an old spice shaker with large holes in the cap that can hold the cuttings in place.
 Fill your container with fresh water.

 If you're planting your cuttings straight away, make sure that your pot has good drainage holes.
 I like to use terra cotta pots.
 Fill the pot with coarse sand like paver sand (not play sand), which is available at any hardware store.
-Sand is a great medium for rooting herbs because it holds moisture.
+Sand is a great medium for rooting herbs because it shifts easily to accommodate growing roots and doesn't hold onto too much moisture.

 While you don't need to use rooting hormone for herbs, it's a great idea to dip the angled tips of your cuttings in some cinnamon to prevent the stem from rotting as it's trying to form roots.